 Five including software engineer arrested over two days for peddling meth in Chennai

+Five including techie arrested over two days for peddling meth in Chennai

 The accused were identified as Sunil, a private company employee from Bengaluru, Victor Vade, a resident of Senegal and Pushpendra Singh, a car driver from Rajasthan.